A linear algorithm for radio $k$-coloring of powers of paths having small diameters: Proofs of Theorems and

-This section is entirely dedicated to the proof of Theorem~\ref{th main}.
-The proof uses specific notations and terminologies developed for making it easier for the readers to follow.
-The proof is contained in several observations and lemmas and uses a modified version of the DGNS formula~\cite{Das2017855}.
-However, to ensure better readability and self-containment, we have not recalled the DGNS formula or its proof.
-We have directly implemented the modified version of the DGNS formula~\cite{Das2017855} with necessary explanations and proofs.
-In the process, we have reintroduced some notions, taken from the DGNS formula~\cite{Das2017855}, without providing any intuition or insights about them.
-Indeed, once one reads the full section, they will be able to follow and understand the entire proof.
-Nevertheless, it is recommended to read the paper by Das, Ghosh, Nandi and Sen~\cite{Das2017855} also for a better insight into the proof techniques.
+This section is entirely dedicated to the proofs of Theorems~\ref{th main} and~\ref{th algo}.
+The proof uses specific notations and terminologies developed to make it easier for the reader to follow.
+The proof is contained in several observations and lemmas and uses a modified and improved version of the DGNS formula~\cite{das2017lower} applicable for graphs having small diameters, that is, less than or equal to $k$.

 As seen from the theorem statement, the graph $P_n^{m}$ that we work on is the $m^{th}$ power of the path on $(n+1)$ vertices.
 One crucial aspect of this proof is the naming of the vertices of $P_n^{m}$.
-In fact, for convenience, we will assign two names to each of the vertices of the graph and use them as we please depending on the context.
-The first assignment of names to the vertices is motivated from the notion of ``layers'' used while describing the DGNS formula~\cite{Das2017855}.
-Such a naming convention will depend on the parity of the diameter of $P_m^{n}$.
+In fact, for convenience, we shall assign \emph{two} names to each of the vertices of the graph and use them as required, depending on the context.
+Such a naming convention will depend on the parity of the diameter of $P_n^m$.